firstdarkdev/KalNinja/README.md

 By default the final game build is placed into Build/kalninja.d64.
 Use this file for emulation purposes, for burning to a floppy disk, or for loading onto an SD2IEC.
 This file does not update if -NoImage was specified.

+## Development Practices

+Development of code in terms of actual repository structure will be inherently different to the solution file, as C64Studio cannot directly browse the folder it is working with.
+This means I have laid out a standard.

+For every disk that needs built, the repository's Code directory needs a new Disk folder, and the Build/PRGs directory needs a folder of the __same exact name__.

+Inside the solution, make a folder named after the disk.

+New code needs to go into the Code/{diskname} folder, then added to the solution manually.
+New resource files need created in editor, dragged into the proper folder, then added again into the solution.
+This makes sure C64Studio has control over any headers it wants to have.

+To link to the sources/media files in code, make sure to path correctly with "../" escapes, as many as it takes.